eralmansouri/pulsar-io-sqs/README.md

     roleSessionName: "pulsar-io-sqs-source"
 ```

-if no credentials are provided, the connector will use the [default AWS credentials provider chain](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html#credentials-default) to access the SQS queue.
+If no (or invalid) credentials are provided, the connector will use the [default AWS credentials provider chain](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html#credentials-default) to access the SQS queue.
 Replace the placeholders with your actual SQS queue name, region, and IAM role ARN.
 The connector will retrieve the queue URL from the SQS service and use it to consume messages.

 ## Using the connector